 I might be getting addicted.
 Safaris.
 Jeeps.
 Elephants.
 Binoculars.
 Crocodiles.
 Camera.
 Leopards.
 Scanning tree tops and the horizon.
 Searching for movement.
 It is hot and dusty and the ride is bumpy.
-What better way to pass your days than on safaris in Sri Lanka.
+What better way to pass your days than on safaris in Sri Lanka?

 Read about highlights and details of Bundala, Kumana, Minneriya, Uda Walawe and Yala National Parks.
 They are listed in alphabetical order.

-Bundala National Park
+1. Safaris In Sri Lanka: Bundala National Park

 We were the only jeep driving along the sand spits between the waterways.
-The landscape was gorgeous and between a host of sea birds, pied kingfishers, white bellied sea eagles, monkeys, jackals and an elephant we were thrilled with our safari.
+The landscape was gorgeous and between a host of sea birds, pied kingfishers, white-bellied sea eagles, monkeys, jackals and an elephant we were thrilled with our safari.
 A definite must if you are a bird lover.
 I will have to return in peak season between September and April.

 Bundala National Park Details: